 A towel is a towel, right?
 Unfortunately, this is not correct.

 If you grew up in a house like mine, Mom retired the old bath towels to the garage for car and dog duty.
-What Mom didn't realize is that most bath towels use a backing material that contains heavy polyester thread.
+What she didn’t realize is that most bath towels use a backing material that contains heavy polyester thread.
 The edges of the towel are stitched with polyester thread, too.

-Dry Even Faster with a Water Blade!
+Dry Even Faster w/ a Water Blade!

 If you want to dry your car in a hurry, use a Water Blade!